CENTRO ANDALUZ DE DÉFICIT ALFA 1

 The Andalusian Center for Alpha 1 Deficiency studies this disease, which is caused by abnormally low concentrations of alpha 1 antitrypsin in plasma..

 Granada Alpha 1 Center of Excellence

 Our commitment is to promote research and training in Alpha-1 Antitrypsin Deficiency

-Despite this well-known relationship, COPD secondary to AATD continues to be a challenge as it is a disease with a high underdiagnosis due to its low clinical suspicion.
-Other challenges consist of generating knowledge about the disease, mechanisms research possibilities and new therapies.
+- Despite this known relationship, COPD secondary to AATD continues to be a challenge as it is a disease with a high underdiagnosis.

-Its minority respiratory disease condition makes it necessary to concentrate the cases detected in Centers of Excellence in AATD with the aim of generating knowledge about the disease and developing lines of research.
+- Its condition as a minority respiratory disease makes it necessary to concentrate the cases detected in Centers of Excellence in DAAT, with the aim of generating knowledge about the disease and developing lines of research.

-Our mission is to improve the health and well-being of patients around the world.
-One of our strategic objectives is to define lines of research on the disease in order to improve patient health care.
-Here you will find news, publications and articles related to the most recent advances.
+One of our strategic objectives is to create lines of research on the disease to improve patient care.
+Here are the news, publications and articles related to the most recent advances in DAAT.